In partnership with Petplan Equine

 “If you have a core belief that you’re not good enough, then why would you trust in your capacity to make good decisions?” asks Annika.
 “These core beliefs really shape our reality and the problem here is the core belief around not being ‘good enough’ and needing to hit certain objectives or targets or get certain results in order to feel good enough.”

-Re-defining what is ‘good enough’
+Re-defining ‘good enough’

-“The solution to this problem is that we have to re-define what ‘good enough’ means,” says Annika.
+“The solution to the problem is that we have to re-define what ‘good enough’ means,” says Annika.
 “It has to be re-defined in terms of things that we have 100% control over.”
+So what do we have control over?
+Annika recommends these three things:

 1. How much effort you put in